Prepare your rental bike for the Donkey Republic platform

 You should specify the features of the bike for your riders to find a perfect Donkey for themselves.
 The initial classification should include the type of bike, the number of gears, types of brakes and any additional features such as baskets, holders, etc.

-To put your do Donkeys on the platform you’ll need to identify them.
+To put your Donkeys on the platform you’ll need to identify them.
 It’s a good idea to use the frame numbers, as it makes the recovery of the bike in case it turns up after the theft or misplacement.
 Frame numbers can be added under the “Bike” section in the admin interface.
 Click “Edit” and enter the frame number in the section called “Frame number” if your bikes doesn’t have one put your own serial number/unique authentication number.

-Bike ID tag
+Bike ID tag and Insurance

 Don’t forget to describe your hub!
 You can do that in “Hub Settings”.
 The success of getting bikes rented is leading your customers to it.
 Describe the surrounding area and what it can offer for a rider.
 We have previously gotten requests from our partners to place the hubs indoors.
 That is not a great idea as GPS tracking might be disrupted.